Raskundah/PieScan/README.md

   - **VirusTotal API**: Real-time lookup for threat intelligence.
 - **SHA-256 Hashing**: Secure file hashing with error handling.
 - **Lightweight**: No heavy dependencies.
+- **Docker Support**: Uses docker to run on various CLI's if desired without manually importing.
+- **Flexibility**: Can be modified to user's needs.

 ---